Football Park: Demolition and future site usage

-The SANFL Grand Final was moved back to its original home at the Adelaide Oval from 2014.
-The SANFL announced a long-term development plan for the precinct in November 2014 with property developers Commercial & General for AU$71 million.
-It was announced that the land will be redeveloped for 1,600 new houses, a library, retail area and a five-storey, 120-bed aged care facility.
+Proposed upgrades to the stadium were abandoned following confirmation that both the Adelaide and Port Adelaide football clubs would move matches to the newly redeveloped Adelaide Oval, which has a capacity of 53,583 and is located very close to the city.
+SANFL finals, which had been played at the ground since its opening, were moved back to the Adelaide Oval in 2014.
+The SANFL announced a long-term development plan for the broader precinct in November 2014 with property developers Commercial & General for AU$71 million.
+Most of the land surrounding the oval was redeveloped to provide 1,600 new houses, a library, retail area and a five-storey, 120-bed aged care facility.
 Following the announcement, most of the seating at the ground was removed and given to local football clubs, before full-scale demolition work on the grandstands began in August 2018.
 The demolition of the grandstands was completed in March 2019.

+Adelaide Football Club continue to use the oval as their headquarters, and have their own clubrooms, administrative offices and indoor training facilities on the eastern side of the ground, a similar arrangement to what fellow AFL club had with Waverley Park in Melbourne, until that club's move to the Kennedy Community Centre.
+The club announced their intention to move their training headquarters to an upgraded Thebarton Oval in June 2024, and are expected to complete the move in 2026.
+During this time, the local council approved an application by the SANFL for a 42-year lease on the oval, enabling SANFL talent development offices to return to the former Football Park site in a newly designed building adjacent to the oval and have exclusivity of the oval for approximately three hours on weeknights and five hours on weekends.
+The development included unisex changing rooms, indoor training facilities, rehabilitation spaces, coaching/talent/sports science offices and other spaces.
+The new facility was named the SANFL High Performance Centre and was opened in December 2025.

 Dimensions

 The playing surface covered approximately 2 hectares, with the average distance between the boundary line and fence being six metres.
 The ground dimensions from fence to fence were 177 × 145 m and the playing area inside the boundary lines was 165 × 135 m and the goals ran north to south.
 There was a drop of approximately 1.5 metres from the centre of the ground to the fence to help with drainage, leaving the ground with a distinctive hump.